tcerqueira/docker-pm-class/README.md

 ```
 docker ps
 ```
-If it is not running you can start it with.
+If it is not running you can start it with:
 ```
 docker start ros
 ```